jvail/spl.js/README.md

 ## Code Examples

-[Apparently](https://github.com/jvail/spl.js/issues/1) typescript does not understand the difference between `main` and `browser` entrypoints in `package.json`.
-As of now - for typescript & browser development - you need to import spl.js (async version) as
+[Apparently](https://github.com/jvail/spl.js/issues/1) typescript has no option to switch between `main` and `browser` entrypoints in `package.json`.
+For typescript & browser development you need to import spl.js (async version) as

 ```ts
 import SPL from 'spl.js/dist/index'
 ```

-or configure ts like this
+or add this option to tsconfig.json

 ```json
 {